tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ((1 + 2) - 3) + 4
 ```

-This inspires this type for parsing operators:
+This inspires the following type for parsing operators:

 ```haskell
 opsL :: Parser (a -> a -> a) -> Parser a -> Parser a